aradu01/Enhanced-PacMan/README.md

 # Controls
 For one player, use the WASD keys.
 For two players, one should use the WASD keys and the other should use the arrow keys.
 When one has the laser powerup, player one should press Q in order to fire the laser, and player two should press L in order to do the same.
+Be careful when firing the laser, for its great power goes through everything: ghosts and even walls too.

 # Changes
 We've been able to make the Pac-Man icon rotate when it changes direction, including the opening and the closing of its mouth.